 Head outside to find a fractal pattern.
 Once you have found what you are looking for, sketch the pattern on tracing paper, or snap a photo.
 If you use photos, you can print and then trace the pattern onto tracing paper later.
 Add interest to your design by rotating it and drawing the pattern again, only this time sideways, or in a different color.
 Once the design is complete on the tracing paper, cut out a frame from dark paper and tape it around your design.
 Stick it on the window so that the light can shine through!

 Science Outdoor STEM Activities: Construct a Butterfly FeederYou’ll no doubt run into plants and animals wherever you go in nature.
 Here are some outdoor STEM activities to add a little extra oomph to your outside observations.
-Build a butterfly feeder and observe who comes to visit with this engineering and butterfly science project.
+Build a butterfly feeder and observe who comes to visit with engineering and butterfly science STEM projects like this one.

 You’ll need the following materials to complete this project: